LamaBimal/java_design_pattern/README.md

 3. **Aggregate Interface:** Defines a method to create an iterator Object.
 4. **Concrete Aggregate:** Implements the aggregate interface and provides an implementation to return an iterator for its collection.

+## Mediator Design Pattern

+The Mediator Pattern is a behavioral design pattern that promotes loose coupling between components (colleagues) by introducing a mediator object.
+Instead of components communicating directly with each other, they interact with the mediator, which manages the communication.
+This pattern simplifies the dependencies between objects, making the system more maintainable and scalable.

+### Key Concepts

+**Mediator:**
+- The central object that facilitates communication between other objects.
+- Encapsulates how a set of objects interact.

+**Colleagues:**

+- The objects that communicate indirectly through the mediator.
+- Do not interact directly with one another.